Darling NewHaven

 QUEBEC RESIDENCY

-September 1st - November 30th, 2024
+October 1st - December 30th, 2025

 Fonderie Darling is housed in a former industrial foundry with large spaces and offers inspiring facilities for creation and production.
-The residents benefit from a live-in studio of approximately 60m2, equipped with a kitchen corner, access to production facilities outfitted to work with wood, metal, ceramic, and CNC cutting.
+The residents benefit from a live-in studio of approximately 60m2, equipped with a kitchen corner and access to production facilities outfitted to work with wood, metal, ceramic, and CNC cutting.
 In the context of this residency, it invites the resident to stay at Gare de Matapédia, an artistic and community hub in Gaspesia, a region known for the majesty of its landscapes.
 The artist will also be invited to occupy a creative studio space located in a former train station, a heritage space whose architecture remains intact, and to engage with the vastness and warmth of the Gaspesian community.

 The residency at Fonderie Darling and Gare de Matapedia (addressed to artists based in Scotland) includes

-• Weekly stipend of 300 $ CAD for 13 weeks, and a production budget of 1000 $ CAD
+• Weekly stipend of $300 CAD for 13 weeks and a production budget of $1000 CAD

-• Grant of 3000 $ CAD
+• Grant of $3000 CAD

-• Fee of 350 $ CAD for participating in public program activities
+• Fee of $250 CAD for participating in public program activities

 • Access to production workshop